w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-1.png)

-Then click the menu that besides the `send` button, and choose `Make recoverable`.
+Then click the menu that is located besides the `send` button, and choose `Make recoverable`.

 ![](/img/recovery/social-recovery-2.png)